peakedev/metasync/README.md

 In time, we want to add a layer of abstraction to allow orchestration of many LLM tasks, automated handling of model rate limiters, built-in multi-provider failover routing, evaluation pipelines, and long-running background jobs.

-## 0.2.0 To Dos
-- Ensure running workers restart on pod deploy/restart
-- Multi worker create/start/stop/delete
-- Multi job patch/delete
-- Self-contained testing with Mongo Container and DB Seed (/test/mongo)
-- Remove tests/shell
-- Add auto bruno regression when building

 # 0.3.0 To Dos
 - Describe usage better
 - Describe how to extend
-- Properly modularise LLM client config to let users add LLM clients easily
+- ~~Properly modularise LLM client config to let users add LLM clients easily~~ ✅ **Completed**
 - Add a sync API for testing and quick access to models

 # 1.0.0
 - Full stable API with more edge-case before graduating to 1.0
-- Address statelessness & challenge with multithreaded workers defined within the replicas
+- Address statelessness & challenges with multithreaded workers defined within the replicas
 - Ensure the llm-optimiser functionalities are fully API enabled and working in the framework
-- Chain or Embed the evaluation step (optionally) separately from the llm-optimizer but still compatible with the optimization routines
+- Chain or Embed the evaluation step (optionally) separately from the llm_optimizer but still compatible with the optimization routines
 - Control on rate limiting
 - Control on cost & cost estimates